Sonamdeoli/sky130CMOSdesignWorkshop/README.md

 <br>A point x0 = 0.988568, y0 = 0.985 is obtained
 <br>Since x0 ~ y0.
 Therefore, Switching Threshold Voltage = Vm = x0 = y0 = 0.988V
 <br><h2>Conclusion</h2>
-<br>Throughout the course, I gained a comprehensive understanding of MOSFETs and CMOS inverters.
-I learned various techniques to modify inverter characteristics and acquired practical skills in creating SPICE decks from netlists and running simulations.
-The study of voltage transfer characteristics and their influencing factors deepened my knowledge further.
-Additionally, exploring static behavior and its components was highly enlightening.
-The hands-on lab activities were particularly valuable, as analyzing simulation plots encouraged me to experiment with parameter adjustments.
-Overall, the workshop significantly enhanced my grasp of MOSFET fundamentals and sparked a keen interest in the subject.
-The continuous guidance provided by the VLSI System Design team made this experience highly rewarding.
+<br>This workshop provided an in-depth exploration of MOSFETs and CMOS inverter design.
+I learned how to alter inverter behavior through several approaches and became proficient in setting up SPICE simulations from netlists.
+The examination of voltage transfer characteristics, along with the static evaluation of inverter performance, enriched my conceptual understanding.
+The lab sessions were particularly impactful, offering practical exposure and opportunities to observe simulation outcomes firsthand.
+This experience not only strengthened my foundational knowledge but also inspired me to continue studying MOSFET devices.
+The supportive environment created by the VLSI System Design team greatly contributed to a positive and fruitful learning journey.

 <br><h2>References</h2>
 <li>https://github.com/kunalg123/sky130CircuitDesignWorkshop</li>
 <li>https://www.vlsisystemdesign.com/</li>